Master of Arts in Digital Studies

 In the Winter Quarter, students take two required core courses in Digital Studies (DIGS) and one elective course:

-• One elective course chosen from a preapproved list or individually approved by the Director of Curriculum and Instruction
+• One elective course chosen from a preapproved list or individually approved by the Associate Director of Curriculum and Instruction

 Spring Quarter